13.11.2025

 Regina Schidel presented a critique of ableist discrimination in our society as part of the Goethe Lectures Offenbach.

-At the opening of the long-standing joint lecture series by the Klingspor Museum, the City of Offenbach’s Economic Development Department and the Research Centre Normative Orders at Goethe University, Dorothee Ader, Director of the Klingspor Museum, presented a lecture-related object from the museum’s exhibition collection in keeping with event tradition.
-In this case, it was an extension of Braille created by designer Anna Weinzettl.
-Among other things, the Braille extension enables blind and non-blind people to read together at the same time.
+At the opening of the long-standing joint lecture series by the Klingspor Museum, the City of Offenbach’s Economic Development Department and the Research Centre Normative Orders at Goethe University, Dorothee Ader, Director of the Klingspor Museum, presented a lecture-related object from the museum’s exhibition collection, in this case an extension of Braille conceived by designer Anna Weinzettl.
+Among other things, extended Braille enables blind and non-blind people to read together at the same time.

 Schidel finds counterpoints and other ideas of “disability” in Wolfgang Jansen, the Frankfurt School and its perspectives on human suffering, as well as in feminist philosophies and their relational understanding of social relationships.